ThomasByr/Phoenyx/README.md

 ## How to ?

 Please refer to [test.py](examples/test.py) on GitHub for a very simple but effective test file.
-You can now also read the [helpme](helpme.md) file for all available methods and obects.
+You can now also read the [helpme](helpme.md) file for all available methods and objects.

 ```py
 from phoenyx import *